 Triple A Polyclonals - Number 1 in IHC

-Discover antibodies optimal for your IHC assays
+Triple A Polyclonals: the choice for your IHC assays

-Get access to an unparalleled amount of IHC data and images
+Free access to an unparalleled amount of IHC data and images

-Find IHC validated antibodies to unknown proteins
+Validated antibodies targeting unknown proteins

-With our Triple A Polyclonals, we target the human proteome with IHC validated antibodies.
-This means that we can offer antibodies against uncommon or unknown proteins.
-These proteins may not have any previous literature or published data.
-For these proteins we offer the same amount of images and data as for all other proteins, showing the expression in all major tissues in the human body as well as the 20 most common cancer types.
+The human Protein Atlas project has mapped the human proteome with our Triple A Polyclonals antibodies validated for IHC.
+This is why we can offer antibodies against uncommon or unknown proteins for which published data is missing.
+For these uncommon or unknown proteins, we provide IHC images and the expression data in all major tissues in the human body and the 20 most common cancer types.

-You can trust lot-to-lot reproducibility in IHC
+Lot-to-lot reproducibility in IHC

 The immune response may vary between animals, and therefore a polyclonal antibody purified from a new animal serum needs a stringent quality control procedure to secure retained specificity and functionality.
 At Atlas Antibodies, this is ensured by analyzing the new lot in parallel with its reference lot on consecutive tissue sections.

-Contact us at firstname.lastname@example.org, we look forward to hearing from you.
+Contact us at firstname.lastname@example.org.
+We look forward to hearing from you.